oss-generic/process/docs/FormatsAndConventions.md

 http://stackoverflow.com/some/question
 ```

-Example 2. a commit message for a bug fix:
+Example 2 - A commit message for a bug fix:

 ```
 Find command: make matching case insensitive